- Adventure Playground

 Physical Education (PE)

 All children participate in regular physical education lessons with both the PE specialist and the class teacher.
 Emphasis is placed on fitness and the mastery of skills.
-The school follows the Kiwi Sports programme and offers a wide range of activities for the children.
 Children participate in a wide range of sports including athletics, basketball, swimming, netball, cricket, softball, soccer and rugby.
 All children are expected to take part in these activities.
-Middle and senior students are to wear our sports uniform for physical education and sport.
-A hat for use in summer is essential.
+All students are to wear our sports uniform for physical education and sport.
+A hat for use in summer is compulsory.
 The sports uniform is available at the Uniform Shop.

 It is very much part of school policy that parents should be involved in many aspects